 Wise Acres

-Reservations are always required.
-The cost is $3 per person, with kids 2 and under admitted for free.
-You’ll get to spend three and a half hours on the farm to take pictures with the sunflowers, play on the playground, meet the animals.
+Reservations are almost always required.
+There is a small admission charge.
+You’ll get to spend time on the farm to take pictures with the sunflowers, play on the playground, and meet the animals.

 When you make your reservation you can reserve a pizza (for Saturdays.)